brookinc/Logger/README.md

 - `.level`: the level at which the message was logged (`verbose`, `standard`, `warning`, `error`)
 - `.time` / `.timeVerbose`: the date / time the message was logged
 - `.file` / `.fileVerbose`: the file name and line number from which the message was logged
+- `.function` / `.functionVerbose`: the function from which the message was logged
 - `.thread` / `.threadVerbose`: the thread from which the message was logged

 You can customize which information is printed at any time by updating `Logger.options`: